zuriscript/signalstory/docs/docs/plugins/deep-freeze.md

 3. **Function Arguments:** If you pass a `readonly` or `Immutable<T>` object to a function that accepts the non-readonly version of the type, the immutability constraints are not enforced within the function's scope.

-By deep freezing the state, you can attain runtime immutability assurance against direct modifications to the state.
+By deep freezing the state, you can attain runtime immutability assurance against direct modifications.
 However, it's important to acknowledge that this introduces some performance overhead.
 Consequently, it's particularly well-suited for use during development and debugging stages, [read more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).

 ## Enabling Deep Freeze

 To activate the DeepFreeze plugin, simply include it in your store's configuration.
-This automatically deep freezes the state after each change (set, update, mutate);
+This automatically deep freezes the state after each change (`set`, `update`, `mutate`);

 ```typescript
 class StoreWithDeepFfreezing extends Store<MyState> {